GETTING STARTED

 Unfortunately, the desire for these valuable pools of people’s data stored by tech giants and brands has also created honeypots for hackers.
 Not only were individuals being forced to entrust brands with sensitive, personally identifiable data, they weren’t getting any payment or reward for their contribution to the multi-billion-dollar industry that wouldn’t exist without their data or attention.

 On Upstream, we take an entirely different, decentralized approach.
-As an Upstream Web3 user, you are only identified by your anonymous blockchain wallet with the option to receive curated Upstream ads and are paid for any attention given to securities and NFT advertisements.
+As an Upstream Web3 user, you are only identified by your anonymous blockchain wallet with the option to receive curated Upstream ads and are paid for any attention given to securities and Collectible advertisements.
 No personal data is shared with advertisers on this platform.
 Ever.

 To opt-in to the advertising service, open the Investor screen then tap Advertising, Opt-In to Advertising.
 From there, you’ll be asked a few questions: